November 29, 2018

 Abraham and Rahab operated in faith and works in the New Covenant, not in the old.

-The doctrine of Nicolaitans, in Revelation 2:15 above, which is denying Christ’s work and maintaining any and all types of priest/pastor mediators, is reinforced by anyone who is put in place as “knowing more” and as the go-betweens for their flock to God.
+The doctrine of Nicolaitans, in The Revelation 2:15 above, which is denying Christ’s work and maintaining any and all types of priest/pastor mediators, is reinforced by anyone who is put in place as “knowing more” and as the go-betweens for their flock to God.
 The word “counselor” is often the cloaked message with the misuse of Proverbs 11:14, Proverbs 15:22, and Proverbs 24:6 to instill a degree of fear that if a person is “wise” they will seek counsel, otherwise they could miss a vital piece of information that only a more enlightened person could have.
 “Real” counsel is from the pastor or the priest, and it is now transitioned to gurus, mentors, and “experts” in any subject, as though God is too far off.
-Therefore, others must be sought to do the deciphering for our direction and how to handle our own relationship with God or to that “higher being”.
+Therefore, others must be sought to do the deciphering for our direction and how to handle our own relationship with God or with that “higher being.”
 However, Scripture tells us that God is very near to us, and is a ready help.

 11 Let us labour therefore to enter into that rest, lest any man fall after the same example of unbelief.
 12 For the word of God is quick, and powerful, and sharper than any two-edged sword, piercing even to the dividing asunder of soul and spirit, and of the joints and marrow, and is a discerner [judge] of the thoughts and intents of the heart.
 13 Neither is there any creature that is not manifest in his sight: but all things are naked and opened unto the eyes of him with whom we have to do.
 14 Seeing then that we have a great high priest, that is passed into the heavens, Jesus the Son of God, let us hold fast our profession.
 15 For we have not an high priest which cannot be touched with the feeling of our infirmities; but was in all points tempted like as we are, yet without sin.
 16 Let us therefore come boldly unto the throne of grace, that we may obtain mercy, and find grace to help in time of need.
 (Hebrews 4:11-16)